wHyEt/Awtrix2-Docker/README.md

 # Awtrix Premium Users

-If you want to use Premium please mount the host interface adrresss to the container with:
+If you want to use Premium please mount the host interface address to the container with:

 ```shell
 -v /sys/class/net/<your interface>/address:/data/hostmac